openhie/facility-recon/docs/source/user/sources.md

 # Data Sources

+> There is a quick start in this documentation on how to match.

 The tool supports CSV as a file source, as well as remote connections to DHIS2 and FHIR servers.

 Data Fields | Required | Optional | Notes |